 Sexological Bodywork is a modality of Somatic Sex Education that may include unidirectional, consensual hands-on touch for educational purposes.

 What is STREAM?
 What is scar tissue?

 STREAM stands for Scar Tissue Remediation, Education and Management.
 I completed and received certification in 2018 with Ellen Heed and have been working with scars and scar tissue for almost 15 years.
-Scar tissue occurs in our bodies in response to injury or ongoing biomechanical or biochemical circumstances.
+Scar tissue occurs in our bodies in response to injury or ongoing biomechanical (posture/use of our bodies) or biochemical circumstances.

 What problems does STREAM work address?